serghiou/betterscience.github.io/events.md

 Prof. Steven Goodman, MD, PhD, is the co-director of [METRICS](https://metrics.stanford.edu/) and a biostatistician working on statistical inference, Bayesian statistics and their application to practical data analysis.
 He is one of the world experts in p-values and he will be taking us through what p-values are, common misconceptions (e.g. "the probability of my results being due to chance"), how to use them appropriately and future replacements of p-values.
 As always, this talk is paired to a relevant article, which you are encouraged to read before attending. **Free food** will be available!

-<a href="http://serghiou.github.io/slides/goodman-12-2018-how-to-hack-p-values.pdf">Here are the slides from this event.</a>